MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/ios-backgrounding-with-tasks.md

 The registration process pairs a task with a unique identifier, `taskID`, and then wraps it in matching `BeginBackgroundTask` and `EndBackgroundTask` calls.
 To generate the identifier, we make a call to the `BeginBackgroundTask` method on the `UIApplication` object, and then start the long-running task, usually on a new thread.
 When the task is complete, we call `EndBackgroundTask` and pass in the same identifier.
 This is important because iOS will terminate the application if a `BeginBackgroundTask` call does not have a matching `EndBackgroundTask`.

 > [!IMPORTANT]
-> **Note**: Background-safe tasks can run on either the main thread or a background thread, depending on the application's needs.
+> Background-safe tasks can run on either the main thread or a background thread, depending on the application's needs.

 ## Performing Tasks During DidEnterBackground